CJ the DJ

 CJ the DJ is an animated television series first broadcast on ABC3.
 The show was created by Stu Connolly and Mark Gravas and ran for 52 episodes.

-Overview
+Plot

-CJ the DJ follows the adventures of a 13-year-old girl with the nickname of CJ.
-With her best friends, Lesley and Si, they form a group of DJ wannabes and try to make it to the big leagues together by playing gigs, promoting themselves, and practicing.
+CJ the DJ follows the adventures of a 13-year-old girl with the nickname of CJ who wants to be a DJ.
+She tries to make it to the big leagues by playing gigs, promoting herself, and practicing, with the help of her best friends Lesley and Si.
 However, in the town where she lives, no one wants to hear about her.